All Projects (0) Under Review (0) Published (0) Featured (0) Utility (0)

 Deep Learning-based Geospatial Mapping Framework for Large-Scale Electric Power Grids

-• Implemented the proposed architecture in PyTorch with Torch Geometric 2.6.1, trained using an NVIDIA Tesla A100-SXM4 GPU.
-The study utilized the Mazoon Electricity Company (MZEC) dataset comprising over 500K poles, 385K service points, and 23K substations across four Omani governorates, and the Nigerian transmission grid dataset containing 56K components.
-All processed datasets were made publicly available via Zenodo for open research access.
+• Implemented the model in PyTorch with Torch Geometric 2.6.1.
+The study utilized the Mazoon Electricity Company (MZEC) dataset, comprising over 500K poles, 385K service points, and 23K substations across four governorates, as well as the Nigerian transmission grid dataset containing 56K components.
+All processed datasets were made publicly available via Zenodo.

 Graphical Abstract